 Will Armslist help if I get scammed?

 No, Armslist will not help if you get scammed.
 It does not offer buyer protection.
-It won't even provide information about a user that you report as a scammer.
+It can't even provide information about a user that you report as a scammer.
 It says: "ARMSLIST can only provide information to law enforcement during due process of law."
-So the thing to remember is that you're on your own.
+You need to make sure you have some other protection.

 How can I handle payments without getting scammed?